Paul P. Enns: Pastoral career

 Enns first began in ministry as an assistant pastor while he was still pursuing his undergraduate degree.
 He also served as a pastor following his graduation, then as minister of Christian education during his first teaching stint in Manitoba, and later as an interim pastor for a year in Minnesota.
 Since 1996, he has been pastor of biblical training and leadership development at Idlewild Baptist Church.

 Personal life

 Enns was married to Helen for 45 years until her death in 2005.
 Together they had two sons, Terry and Jeremy.
 Enns has five grandchildren.

 Publications

-In addition to The Moody Handbook of Theology, Enns is also the author of Manners & Customs of Bible Times (2000), Approaching God: Daily Reflections for Growing Christians (2003), ‘Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament‘ (Grand Rapids: Baker Academic, 2005) and Heaven Revealed: What Is It Like?
+In addition to The Moody Handbook of Theology, Enns is also the author of Manners & Customs of Bible Times (2000), Approaching God: Daily Reflections for Growing Christians (2003), and Heaven Revealed: What Is It Like?
 What Will We Do?...
 And 11 Other Things You've Wondered About (2011), and "Everything Happens for a Reason, God's Purposes in a World Gone Bad" (2012), along with a number of biblical commentaries, including four volumes in the Bible Commentary Series.